 Often data cleaning is done at the last minute before a campaign but short notice can result in errors so give your supplier time to do the work.

 Protect your data

 A good supplier should provide you with a non-disclosure agreement (NDA ) ensuring that your valuable data is not sold on.

 Don’t clean your whole database in one go if you aren’t going to use it as the information will have changed by the time you get round to using it so only screen that data you want to contact.

-Also if you have people on your database that have requested not to be contacted or a you have a suppression flag on your database then don’t waste our time or money cleaning these records again
+Also if you have people on your database that have requested not to be contacted or you have a suppression flag on your database then don’t waste your time or money cleaning these records again